Department of Sociology

 2002.
 “Class and Causation in Bourdieu.”
 Pp. 49-114 in Current Perspectives in Social Theory.
 Vol. 21.
 Ed.
 Jennifer M. Lehmann.
 Greenwich, CT: JAI Press.

-I was the session organizer for the sociology of education special interest group at the 2007 meeting of the American Education Research Association.
+In addition, I am presently a member of both the 2014 and 2015 Program Committees of the American Sociological Association.
+Previously, I was the session organizer for the sociology of education special interest group at the 2007 meeting of the American Education Research Association.